eatthoselemons/vimrc/README.md

 Once all this is done open nvim (vim for me since I aliased it) and run `:PluginInstall` this might take a while as it goes through installing the plugins

+#### More Setup that might be required
 I used this git repository to install the fixed powerline fonts: https://github.com/powerline/fonts Clone the fonts repo into where ever you have your git repos (example: /home/user/git/):
 `$ git clone https://github.com/powerline/fonts`
 Install the fonts:
 `./install.sh`

+For YouCompleteMe you will need python support so run the following commands:
+`pip install -upgrade neovim
+pip2 install -upgrade neovim
+pip3 install -upgrade neovim`

+Which should give neovim the python support needed for YouCompleteMe

 For YouCompleteMe I just installed with javascript and C++ Navagate to `~/.vim/bundle/youcompleteme/` and run `$./install.py --js-completer --clang-completer`